1. When is the annual registration fee (membership dues) renewal period?

 8. What are my Professional Development obligations as a BCIA member?

 Continuing competence will be demonstrated through recorded professional development (PD).
 Professional Development Reporting allows members to record activities under the categories.
 The Professional Development Guidelines (with case study examples) provides members with more detailed information on how to report Professional Development (PD) and the minimum of Professional Development Hours (PDH) to be reported plus equivalents.
-Practicing (regulated) members (P.Ag. & A.Ag.) are required to complete and accurately report a minimum of 125 PDH over a three-year period with no less than 30 PDH annually.
+Practicing (regulated) members (P.Ag. & A.Ag.) are required to complete and accurately report a minimum of 125 PDH over a three-year period (ending with the current reporting year) with no less than 30 PDH annually.
 On leave members are required to complete and accurately report PD hours but at a minimum of 50% of the PDH requirement, and the reduction is only during the time on leave.
 Members must also declare their areas of practice annually.

 9. Can anyone else pay my annual renewal fee?